Skip Navigation

 After the board is installed, you can re-attach the outlet.

-Screwing in outlet cover over shiplap boards-shiplap install
+Screwing in outlet over shiplap board

 6. Attach outlet face plate